yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 }
 ```

-The challenge—and the goal of this blog post—is how to pass complex data types and errors between the host and the guest module.
+One of the most difficult challenges when we first start working with WebAssembly is understanding how to pass data between the Host and Guest.

-At this point, it may be useful to examine the signature of the `k8s_lookup` function provided by the host:
+To this end, it may be useful to examine the signature of the `k8s_lookup` function provided by the Host:

 ```go
 //go:wasmimport host k8s_lookup
 func lookup(state uint32, name, namespace, kind, apiversion uint64) uint64
 ```

-This may feel like witchcraft—and maybe it is.
+This may feel like witchcraft — and maybe it is.

-The first thing we need to know is that WebAssembly modules use a 32-bit address space.
+The first thing we need to know is that WebAssembly modules use a 32 bit-address space.
 This means that any memory address within the module can be represented by a 32-bit integer.

 The second thing we need to know is that strings (and by extension, byte slices) can be represented
 as a pointer to the start of the string and its length.
 Hence, a 32-bit integer for the address of the string and a 32-bit integer for the length of the string—or a single 64-bit integer.

-The third thing we need to know is that the host program owns the guest module and its memory sandbox.
+The third thing we need to know is that the Host program owns the Guest module and its memory sandbox.
-This means that the host program can read from the WebAssembly module's memory.
-If the module declares a string and passes the address and length to the host, the host can read the string from the guest's memory.
+This means that the Host program can read from the WebAssembly module's memory.
+If the module declares a string and passes the address and length to the Host, the Host can read the string from the Guest's memory.

 Now that we know these facts, the magic behind the function signature starts to fall away.